1. Establish a food, water and potty schedule that you will follow every day

 4. BE PATIENT

-5. Hold one treat inside your hand and bring it to your dog's nose.
+5. Conceal a treat inside your hand and bring it to your dog's nose.
+Then move your hand slowly towards the dog's tail.
 Your dog is going to try to figure out how to get the treat.
 Be patient and wait.
-As soon as your dog's behind touches the floor say "yes!" or "good dog!" and release the treat or toy
+As soon as your dog's behind touches the floor say "yes!" or "good dog!" and release the treat

 6. Repeat a few times